-“With a name like ‘Clara Butt’, you can’t just be beautiful — you have to be tough,” says Scott Kunst, owner of Old House Gardens, “and this endangered, landmark tulip is both.”
+“With a name like ‘Clara Butt’, you can’t just be beautiful — you have to be tough,” says Scott Kunst, founder of Old House Gardens, “and this endangered, landmark tulip is both.”

 Tall, elegant, and a lovely shell pink, ‘Clara’ reigned as the most popular tulip in early twentieth-century perennial borders — and the first “modern” tulip.
 Today, however, it’s highly endangered.
 You won’t find it in the Netherlands, where almost all of the world’s tulips are grown.
 Yet it does survive, grown in small quantities on one last family farm in the Pacific Northwest.
 [Sadly this is no longer true.
 See last paragraph to learn more.]
 To encourage home gardeners to help preserve this rare, 112-year-old beauty, Old House Gardens has named it their 2001 “Heirloom Bulb of the Year.”

 Old House Gardens searches the world for antique bulbs that have disappeared from mainstream sources.
 Many they find right here in America, “which makes us a bit weird,” Kunst says.
 “Virtually every other bulb-seller in the country gets 99% of their bulbs from Dutch sources.
 But by working with American farmers we’re able to offer varieties you can’t get anywhere else.
 As a bonus, they’re often better adapted to tough American growing conditions, too.”
 Bulbs come to Old House Gardens from small farmers in Texas, California, Michigan, Oregon, Washington, Illinois, Maine, Missouri, Pennsylvania, Oklahoma, and Florida.
 “These growers are the micro-brewers of the bulb world,” Kunst says.
 “And without them many of the greatest bulbs of all time would already be extinct” — including ‘Clara Butt’.